qmacro/managed-associations-in-cap/flow.md

 ### Notes

-EDMX: Remains unchanged, as a basic and still empty service.
+EDMX: This remains unchanged, as a basic and still empty service.
+Not surprisingly, as the entity we've just added wasn't within the context of the `Z` service (or any service).

 SQL: A `CREATE VIEW` DDL stanza appears but note that the entity is not prefixed with any service name, i.e. `CREATE VIEW Books`, not `CREATE VIEW z_Books`: